snipercup/wip-ai-dungeon-mods/README.md

 All but the type section can be optional, depending on the rules of that type of entry.

-### Association Contexts
+### Association Sources
-State-Engine has a number of association contexts that it supports.
+State-Engine has a number of association sources that it supports.
 These setup rules about what text an entry can match and how it might be used when selected through that association.

+Some entries may associate with multiple sources or just peek at them for information, but not actually create an association.

 Only these are currently in use:
 * Implicit association (referred to as `"implicit"` in the code) allows only one entry of each type.
 For example, if multiple `$Location` entries are provided which can only associate implicitly, only **one** of those entries will be included in the context.